pushpendergit/DevopsWithGithub-Hands-on-Labs/README.md

 Step 1 - I am creating Azure Website for NodeJs

-Step 2 - Deploying nodejs code on this websitee
+Step 2 - Deploying nodejs code on this website